Halcyon (Ellie Goulding album): Tour

 On 7 December 2012, Goulding embarked on a nine-date promotional tour across the United Kingdom, which kicked off in Bristol and ended in Southampton on 18 December.
-The tour's official name, The Halcyon Days Tour, was unveiled on 22 October 2012 along with North American dates, beginning in Miami Beach, Florida, on 16 January 2013.
+The Halcyon Days Tour was unveiled on 22 October along with North American dates, beginning in Miami Beach, Florida, on 16 January 2013.
 Additional European dates followed on 15 November 2012.
-Opening acts include Yasmin and Sons & Lovers for the UK, St. Lucia for North America, and Charli XCX for Europe.
-On 20 February 2013, Goulding was announced as the support act on select North American dates of Bruno Mars's The Moonshine Jungle Tour from July to August 2013.
+Opening acts included Yasmin and Sons & Lovers for the UK, St. Lucia for North America, and Charli XCX for Europe.

-An additional 10 UK dates were announced in June 2013, starting at O_{2} Academy Sheffield on 3 October 2013 and ending at O_{2} Apollo Manchester on 18 October.
-Following Goulding's sold-out October tour, it was announced on 27 August 2013 that she would headline her first UK arena tour in early March 2014, with shows at Capital FM Arena Nottingham, Echo Arena Liverpool and London's O_{2} Arena.
-She also toured Europe in promotion of Halcyon Days in January and February 2014, visiting countries such as Germany, Sweden, Denmark, Norway, Poland, France and the Netherlands.
-On 18 November 2013, a North American tour was announced for spring, which kicked off at Madison Square Garden in New York City on 12 March 2014 and ended at the Kool Haus in Toronto on 9 May.
-The Oceanian leg of the tour ran from 28 May to 11 June 2014, visiting five cities in Australia and three in New Zealand.
+Additional ten UK dates started at O_{2} Academy Sheffield on 3 October and ended at O_{2} Apollo Manchester on 18 October 2013.
+Following the tour, it was announced on 27 August that she would headline her first UK arena tour in early March 2014, with shows at Capital FM Arena Nottingham, Echo Arena Liverpool, and London's O_{2} Arena.